I’ve written a lot of code over the years. Some of it is good.

 - Objects: Creates documents from any C# object

-- Sql: Creates documents from SQL execution (an extention of Objects, above)
+- Sql: Creates documents from SQL execution (an extension of Objects, above)

-- XML: Creates documents from an XML string (an extention of Objects, above)
+- XML: Creates documents from an XML string (an extension of Objects, above)

 - Scriban: A template engine using Scriban (note: this was never published as an official module)